-You shouldn't need to send learners individual information when they contact you as a profile of your placement (known as a Placement Environment Profile or PEP) should have been created by your team lead/learner coordinator.
-The PEP includes all the information that a learner needs to know in accordance with HCPC standards, such as uniform policy, shift hours and travel information, and is made available to learners when the placement allocation is released.
+You shouldn't need to send learners individual information when they contact you other than where to meet on their first day and a contact number in case of any problems on day one, as a profile of your placement (known as a Placement Environment Profile or PEP) should have been created by your team lead/learner coordinator.
+The PEP should include all the information that a learner needs to know in accordance with HCPC standards, such as uniform policy, shift hours and travel information, and is made available to learners when the placement allocation is released.

 As a practice educator, it is useful to be aware of what is contained in your PEP (link with team lead/learner coordinator), and it should be regularly updated and checked at least 8 weeks prior to the next learner starting.
+We recommend asking you're a student in their last week of their placement to suggest changes and update the PEP then.
 If you need access to the PEP, please speak to your team lead/learner coordinator in the first instance.